darkmekker/whatsyourtemperature/content/processes/holding.md

   - pipe-production
   - rolling-mill
 projects:
-  - ir-tunnel-furnace
+  - holding-ir-tunnel-furnace
-  - chamber-furnace
+  - holding-chamber-furnace
-  - holding-furnace
+  - holding-holding-furnace
-  - tunnel-furnace
+  - holding-tunnel-furnace
 ---

 We design heat for outstanding solutions: Holding the material temperature during stand by or dosing time is essential for a reliable product quality in casting.
 Due to the absence of flames, promeos burner modules can be integrated even where only minimum space is available, as in continuous casting steel plants.